department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/discovery-sprints/user-research/user-research-findings.md

 We found XX high-level trends regarding Veteran objective when using the tool and overall usability of the tool.

-1. **Veterans search by a specific service and by distance when choosing a location to visit.** Description WIP 2.**Veterans need consistent information between online and physical locations** and are skeptical of information presented on VA.gov
+1. **Veterans search by a specific service and by distance when choosing a location to visit.** Description WIP
+2. **Veterans need consistent information between online and physical locations** and are skeptical of information presented on VA.gov
 3. **The map is useful when it is interactive** and when it shows landmarks relative to VA locations
 4. **There is a need for multiple entry points to the Facility Locator tool.** Description TBD
 5. **There is a need to see some location information at a higher level.** The location specific page is helpful when preparing a visit but
-6. **Separate workflows and acccess to location information creates confusion when trying to find a VA location.** Veterans have a general understanding of the difference between Urgent and Emergency care, but
+6. **Separate workflows and acccess to location information creates confusion when trying to find a VA location.** Veterans have a general understanding of the difference between Urgent and Emergency care, but could not differentiate which facilities provided those services.

 ## Recommendations